 Your First Decade – Ages 0-9

-Ready to begin writing your life story?
-Let’s get started.
+This post shows you how to start writing your life story.
 Not sold yet?
 Consider the reasons why you should write your story.

 Write what you remember.
 If memory disappoints, review scrapbooks and consult relatives about events and activities during each year.

 Begin by writing down everything you know about the day you were born: your full name at birth, the name of the hospital or birth place, the date and time of birth, the city and state, the names of your parents.

 Fill in basic blanks: birth weight, color of hair and eyes, birthmarks, nationality, citizenship, parents’ citizenship, birth order, names and ages of siblings, religion, street address and type of residence.
 Were you were named after anyone?

 If you were baptized, record the place, date, and names of your sponsors.

 Write down everything you know about your infancy, including general development, physical characteristics, health and personality.
 Were you average, ahead or behind on most measures of development?
 When did you begin crawling, walking, talking?
 Who had the most responsibility for your daily care and upbringing?

 If you went to preschool and/or kindergarten, write down as much as you remember.
 Most children are four, five or six during these years.
 For each year, write the basics first: name of the school, city and state of the school, names of your teachers and playmates, favorite activities and toys.

 Delve into types of events that stand out: family events such as birthdays and holiday celebrations, civic events such as parades, school events such as holiday plays and sports contests.
 Write about anything you recall such as favorite toys, parties, games, pets, clothes, movies and television programs, hobbies, music, and relationships with siblings, parents, caregivers and others.